Welcome to my professional Web page |

 actively participated in preparing the report that was distributed to the

-undergraduate program review committee prior to their visit as well as in meetings
+undergraduate program review committee prior to their visit as well as in

-the Department’s response to the review committee.
+drafting the Department’s response to the review committee.

 · Following the recommendations in the